HaplyHaptics/Haply-API-Java/Haply_API_Java_V0_2/examples/README.md

 So now lets jump into one of the most important part of this demo, the joints.
-Throughout this, keep in mind how versatile the concept of a joint is in the physical world; there are multiple types of joints in the hAPI, each with different functionality and implimentation.
+Throughout this, keep in mind how versatile the concept of a joint is in the physical world; there are multiple types of joints in the Haply API, each with different functionality and implimentation.

 As mentioned before, the first use of a joint in this demo is to allow the avatar to pick up and release a ball using a button.
 The type of